 Beach Vacation Essentials: Planning & Packing for your Beach Vacation

 A beach vacation is the perfect way to cool off during the hot, humid summer months when pretty much any other type of outdoor activity is miserable.
 Packing well will ensure that you have the best vacation possible.
-Less time shopping for forgotten essentials on your vacation means more fun in the sun!
+Less time shopping for forgotten essentials on your vacation means more money saved & more fun-in-the-sun!
 Make sure to pack several days in advance so you can relax the night before your trip!
 Too many people stress out trying to get everything together at the last minute!
-Take a look at my tips below – hopefully they will help you decide what you need for your trip!
+Take a look at my handy Beach Vacation Guide – hopefully they will help you decide what you need for your trip!

 *Pack plenty of sunblock!
 Make sure to get a UVA/UVB combo with an SPF 30.
 I like Solbar Zinc SPF 38 and Elta MD UV Sport SPF 50.
 Both of these sunscreens are natural, affordable, and highly recommended by EWG (Environmental Working Group’s Safe Sunscreens).
 Andalou Naturals also offers a large range of respected sunblocks and facial moisturizers with SPF.

 *Pack a beach towel so you don’t have to waste money and time searching for one during your trip.
 In addition, an extra beach towel might come in handy while hanging up the first to dry!
 I hate using a wet towel after swimming.
 Hang it over your hotel balcony to dry faster!
 If you are staying in a humid area where clothes dry super slowly, the extra towel with come in handy.
 A separate (sand-free) towel for drying off following a beach shower also comes in handy.

 *Bring 2 bathing suits so you have an alternate when the first is drying.
 This also gives you the opportunity to change up your style a bit during your trip, as you never know what you will feel like wearing when you arrive!